Kris' Certifications & Other Qualifications

 I'm a member of The Pet Professional Guild: I'm also a proud member of The Pet Professional Guild—No Pain, No Force, No Fear! ( The Pet Professional Guild)

-I'm a member of the APDT: I'm a proud member of the APDT (Association of Professional Dog Trainers), where to love a dog is to love the dog's trainer. ( APDT)
+I'm a member of the APDT: I'm a proud member of the APDT (Association of Professional Dog Trainers), where I served on the education committee.

-I'm a Certified Dog Parkour Instructor: I'm certified as a dog parkour instructor by the International Dog Parkour Association.
+I'm a Certified Dog Parkour Instructor: I'm certified as a dog parkour instructor and evaluator by the International Dog Parkour Association.

 I'm a former public school teacher: I have more than 25 years of high school teaching experience; I most recently taught AP (Advanced Placement) and IB (International Baccalaureate) Psychology.
 I have a deep understanding of behaviorism and positive reinforcement, in both theory and application.